Chrge/yolo_poc/README.md

 # Proof of concept of a YOLO Node annotating images from the Gazebo camera plugin in ROS2

-A fixed Gazebo world (truck + traffic light) publishes `/camera/image_raw`.
+A fixed Gazebo world containing a truck and a traffic light publishes `/camera/image_raw`.
-A minimal YOLOv8 node performs detection on CPU and publishes an annotated image for RViz.
+A YOLOv8 node performs detection on CPU and publishes an annotated image for RViz.

 ## Quickstart
 ```bash